benedictbelz/CareerFoundry-Bugflix-React/README.md

 ## Installation

-Download the folder, install the packages via 'npm install' and run the script 'npm start'.
+Download the folder, install the packages via `npm install` and run the script `npm start`.
 Once bundled up, it will serve the file on port 1234.